You are here

 There are four main actors in the mobile phone market in France (SFR, Bouygues Telecom, Orange, & Free), with several providers operating low-cost brands on the side.
 Some smaller providers (mobile virtual network operators - MVNOs) also compete in the market (e.g. NRJ mobile, Coriolis, Prixtel).
 The French postal service also offers mobile phone plans, under the brand La Poste Mobile.

 Most cell phone providers also provide internet service, and package deals (mobile phone + Internet/land-line/television) are often a way of saving money on cell phone fees in France.
-Mobile phone plans in France generally include SMS, MMS, calling time and some Internet data.
+Mobile phone plans in France generally include SMS, MMS, calling time and Internet data.
 Many mobile phone plans include the purchase of a cellphone, often at a discounted price.

 Cell Phone Coverage in France